 FOIA Requester Service Center: (202) 514-3365

-OPR maintains records relating to its investigations of allegations of misconduct by Department of Justice attorneys that relate to the exercise of their authority to investigate, litigate or provide legal advice, and allegations of misconduct by law enforcement personnel when they are related to allegations of misconduct by DOJ attorneys.
-Those cases in which there appear to be violations of the law are often referred to the investigative agency with jurisdiction over such alleged violation, although OPR also conducts criminal investigations.
-Investigative records are maintained in the office on all ongoing cases.
-Records maintained include closed investigations, inquiries, complaints and those records relating to the administration of OPR.
+1. Before submitting your request, make sure that you are seeking the kind of records and information maintained by OPR.
+OPR maintains records relating to its investigations of allegations of misconduct by Department of Justice (DOJ) attorneys that relate to the exercise of their authority to investigate, litigate or provide legal advice.
+OPR also maintains records relating to investigations of allegations of misconduct by law enforcement personnel that relate to allegations of misconduct by DOJ attorneys.
+Records maintained by OPR include pending investigations, closed investigations, inquiries, complaints, and records relating to the administration of OPR.

-FOIA requests are placed in one of two tracks.
-Track one is for those requests which seek and receive expedited processing pursuant to (a)(6)(E) of the FOIA or which do not involve voluminous records or lengthy consultations with other entities.
-Track two is for those requests which involve voluminous records and for which lengthy or numerous consultations are required, or those which may involve sensitive records.
+Multitrack Processing: FOIA requests are placed in one of three tracks.
+Track one is for those requests which seek and receive expedited processing pursuant to subsection (a)(6)(E) of the FOIA.
+The second track is for those requests which do not involve voluminous records or lengthy consultations with other entities.
+Track three is for those requests which involve voluminous records and for which lengthy or numerous consultations are required, or those requests which may involve sensitive records.

-A comprehensive guide to the FOIA that serves as a handbook for obtaining information from the Department
+DOJ FOIA Reference Guide: This comprehensive guide to the FOIA is also a handbook for obtaining information from the Department.